uccser/cs-field-guide/csfieldguide/chapters/content/en/computer-security/sections/offence-and-defence.md

 Like many team sports, looking after security involves both defensive and offensive tactics.
 For example, protecting authentication is one of the harder and most important jobs you can have when defending a system.
-To defend it, you might log all the requests and where they come from, alert yourself and systems administrators when there have been a lot of failed attempts, and provide users the options to use more 2-factor authentication (such as giving and password and entering a code sent to another device that they own) to prove who they are.
+To defend it, you might log all the requests and where they come from, alert yourself and systems administrators when there have been a lot of failed attempts, and provide users the options to use more 2-factor authentication (such as giving a password and entering a code sent to another device that they own) to prove who they are.
-You can offensively protect users by encouraging users to use a different password if the one they are trying to use is easy to guess or has come up before in other system breaches, or you might hunt down websites that are hosting a login page that looks like yours (a phishing page) so you can actively take it down.
+You can protect users by encouraging them to use a different password if the one they are trying to use is easy to guess or has come up before in other system breaches, or you might hunt down websites that are hosting a login page that looks like yours (a phishing page) so you can actively take it down.

 A lot of the security measures that you’ll come across are defensive: setting up firewalls, making sure users have strong passwords and use multi-factor authentication, placing limits on the resources that someone online can tie up and so on.
 But offensive security is also important.